I tried automatically generating daily recaps for Slack channels using Claude Cowork's scheduling feature

 slack_read_channel returns the timeline of top-level messages in a channel, so replies posted yesterday to past threads are not included.

-To solve this, I adopted a method combining two approaches:
+To solve this, I adopted a method that combines two approaches:

 | Approach | Method | What it catches |